celiason/museum-visitor-model/README.md

 ## Results

+On average, there are xx visitors per day from 2015 - 2019.

 Using `TextBlob` in python, I also ran a model that predicted sentiment from the content of tweets from 2015-2019 (see code for scraping from X).
 Below is a wordcloud (generated with `wordcloud` module).

 ![](figs/wordcloud.png)